Skip to main content

 • adding either general or level descriptions to skills that are missing them

-• exploring how to increase the responsiveness of the framework’s governance and operations
+• exploring how to increase the responsiveness of the framework’s delivery, governance and operations

 Area 2: digital and data leadership